thekakamask/RealEstateManager/README.md

       - ❌ **NOT IMPLEMENTED** Take or select photos from gallery.
       - 🟩 **IN PROGRESS** Add multiple images per listing.
-      - 🟩 **IN PROGRESS** Downloads images from Firebase Storage and saves them locally on device during sync.
+      - ✅ **DONE** Downloads images from Firebase Storage and saves them locally on device during sync.

    - 🔍 **Search** :